 As for the trainees themselves, Couzner says they have been quick to see the benefits of simulator-based training once they’re out on the job.
 In particular, the realism of the Vortex Simulator’s training modules is boosting operators’ experience and confidence.

-In the end, articulating the benefits of the Vortex Simulators is straightforward, says Couzner.
+In the end, the benefit of the Vortex Simulators is straightforward, says Couzner.